8 caught after 'riot' leads to escape at SandyPines treatment facility

 He told WPTV what led up to the situation.

-"What looks like what happened was two juvenile females began an altercation with each other and some point in that altercation a female staff employee tried to intervene," Budensiek said.
-"At that point one of the girl juveniles was able to grab a door card, a magnetic key, from the employee’s neck."
+"What looks like what happened was two juvenile females began an altercation with each other and, at some point in that altercation, a female staff employee tried to intervene," Budensiek said.
+"At that point one of the girl juveniles was able to grab a door card, a magnetic key, from the employee's neck."

 SandyPines Residential Treatment Center provides comprehensive, multidisciplinary behavioral health treatment to adolescents ages 12–17, according to its website.